-B. First paragraph describes what's in the report, describes what is to be accomlished.
+B. First paragraph describes what's in the report, describes what is to be accomplished.

-C. Provide figures, each figure with a number and caption.
-Figures must be in publication format -- high quality figures with 16 point (or greater) bold black font; tick marks inside.
+C. Each figure must have a number and a caption.
+Figures must be in publication format -- high quality figures with 18 point (or greater) bold black font; tick marks inside.
 All axes 1 point thick and black.

 D. Each figure must be discussed in the text by number, describing the significance of the figure and its relationship to other figures as needed.

 E. Any equations should be offset, as in a textbook, and each equation should have a number.
 Refer to equations by number.
 Use the equation editor in microsoft word to prepare your equations.

 F. The last paragraph should summarize the overall outcome of the report.